rheiland/tool4ise/README.md

-# tool4ise
+# tool4nanobio
 This repository helps auto-generate a Jupyter notebook GUI for PhysiCell-related models and output.
 The directory structure and content of the repository matches a template required for a [nanoHUB](https://nanohub.org/) tool installation.
 However, creating an actual nanoHUB tool is optional; the GUI created here should also work (with fewer bells & whistles, perhaps) on your personal computer, assuming you have the required Python modules and are able to run a Jupyter notebook server.

 ## Dependencies
-* We highly recommend installing the Anaconda Python 3.x distribution.
-This will contain Python and various 3rd party modules needed to run the PhysiCell Jupyter GUI.
-It will also contain the Jupyter notebook server.
+* We highly recommend installing the [Anaconda Python 3.x](https://www.anaconda.com/distribution) distribution.
+This will contain Python and various 3rd party modules needed to create the PhysiCell Jupyter notebook (PhysiCell GUI).
+It will also contain the Jupyter notebook server to test the GUI.
 * If you are not on Windows, it's possible to install a Python module (hublib) that will provide customized widgets for the GUI.
 (The make_my_tool.py script will attempt to install this)

 ## Steps to follow

 1. Create a new, public repository on github.com (not the IU github) and clone it to your computer.
+This will be your "project repo".
 Call it whatever you want (it doesn't have to match the name of your eventual nanoHUB tool).
-Don't bother to create a default README.md as it would be overwritten below.
-But if you do create a README.md for it, you may want to make a backup copy in case it gets overwritten in the steps below.
+If you create a README.md, make a backup copy in case it gets overwritten in the steps below.
 For the example steps below, we choose the name "ise_proj1".
-2. Clone this tool4ise repo to your computer.
+2. Clone this tool4nanobio repo to your computer.
-3. Try to run the Python script called ```setup_new_proj.py``` from your tool4ise directory.
-If successful, this will do most of the following steps for you.
+3. In a command line shell window (terminal or command prompt), from the tool4nanobio directory, run the Python script called ```setup_new_proj.py```.
+If successful, this will copy (nearly) all necessary files into your new project repo (step 1).
 You provide 3 arguments to the script:
 ```
 <full-path-to-new-project>  <simple-project-name>  <full-path-to-PhysiCell-project>
 ```
 So, an example might be (from a Unix-like shell):
 ```
-~/git/tool4ise$ python setup_new_proj.py /Users/heiland/git/ise_proj1 ise_proj1 /Users/heiland/dev/PhysiCell_heterogeneity
+~/git/tool4nanobio$ python setup_new_proj.py /Users/heiland/git/ise_proj1 ise_proj1 /Users/heiland/dev/PhysiCell_heterogeneity
 ```
-4. From your new project's root directory, run ```make_my_tool.py```, for example:
+4. From your root directory of your new project repo, run ```make_my_tool.py```, for example:
 ```
 ~/git/ise_proj1$ python make_my_tool.py ise_proj1
 ```